Enhancely API (1.4.2)

 string

 Filter by ETag value.
-Use * to match any record with an ETag, or provide a specific ETag value.
+Use * to match records that have any ETag (i.e., have been processed at least once).

 created_at